-i.e., is equivalent to one of the extracted statements from the gold description, (2) extra: a statement that is not entailed by the gold description but is correct based on the table content, (3) incorrect: a statement that is relevant to the table but is factually incorrect-e.g., "the s-hier-to-2.tied model performs slightly better than concat on both ellipsis (infl.) and vice versa." in Table 7 contains relevant entities that are mentioned in the table, but the statement is incorrect-, and (4) hallucinated: a statement that is irrelevant to the table.
+- Extra: a statement that is not entailed by the gold description but is correct based on the table content. - Incorrect: a statement that is relevant to the table but is factually incorrect.
+For instance, "the s-hier-to-2.tied model performs slightly better than concat on both ellipsis (infl.) and vice versa." in Table 7 contains relevant entities that are mentioned in the table, but the statement is incorrect. - Hallucinated: a statement that is unrelated to the table.

-Based on the above labels, we compute four metrics as follows:
+We then compute four metrics as follows: